Plan your visit

 Step 4 of the government’s roadmap anticipates the removal of all legal limits on social contact and the reopening of full auditoriums from Monday 21 June, subject to successful pilot test events taking place in April and May.

 We initially have a socially distanced seating plan in the Royal Festival Hall, which offers a reduced capacity of 1,000 people, ensuring a one-metre-plus space between audience members when seated.
 We are also carrying out enhanced cleaning of the auditorium between performances.

-Four people from the same household or support bubble can be seated together in the boxes only.
+Four people can be seated together in the boxes only.
 The cost of a box ticket is for four people, and one ticket is issued for entry.
 Please ensure all members of your party enter the venue at the same time.

 We are acting in accordance with government guidelines, which are subject to change – please check this page before your visit.

-Our venues are not yet open; the Hayward Gallery reopens on Wednesday 19 May and the Royal Festival Hall reopens for socially distanced auditorium events from Friday 28 May.
-Please see below for opening times from these dates.
+The Hayward Gallery is now open and the Royal Festival Hall reopens for socially distanced auditorium events from Friday 28 May.

 Opening times for the Royal Festival Hall

 The Royal Festival Hall is open to all for access to the Level 2 foyers, Level 2 toilets, the National Poetry Library, Southbank Centre Shop and Riverside Terrace Cafe at the following times:

 Sunday – Thursday, 12 noon – 8pm*

 *Closing times may vary on event days.
 Access to the Royal Festival Hall foyers is restricted to ticket holders from 90 minutes before events begin.